McGrigor baronets

 The McGrigor Baronetcy, of Campden Hill in the County of Middlesex, is a title in the Baronetage of the United Kingdom.
 It was created on 30 September 1831 for James McGrigor.
 He was a military surgeon and for many years Director-General of the Army Medical Department.
 Charles Rhoderick McGrigor (1860–1927), second son of the second Baronet, was a Major-General in the Army and the father of Admiral of the Fleet Sir Rhoderick McGrigor.
-The sixth Baronet is a Conservative politician.
+The sixth Baronet was a Conservative politician.